Bristol-Cyber-Security-Group/testbed-os/docs/testbedos-server/architecture.rst

 ------------------

 The testbed server will automatically manage the testbed cluster for you.
-When a testbed server is run in client mode, and makes a successful connection to the master testbed, the master testbed will keep track of the clients that have "joined" the cluster.
+When a testbed server is run in client mode, and makes a successful connection to the main testbed, the main testbed will keep track of the clients that have "joined" the cluster.
-The master will populate the `kvm-compose-config.json` file in the testbed config folder dynamically, with the respective `host.json` files of each client.
+The main will populate the `kvm-compose-config.json` file in the testbed config folder dynamically, with the respective `host.json` files of each client.
-On connection of the client, the client will push it's own `host.json` to the master so the master knows how to use this client in it's testbed deployments.
+On connection of the client, the client will push it's own `host.json` to the main so the main knows how to use this client in it's testbed deployments.

-After the join request from the client, the master will periodically make a request to the client to see if it is still available.
+After the join request from the client, the main will periodically make a request to the client to see if it is still available.
-If it is not available, the master will remove it from it's cluster configuration `kvm-compose-config.json`.
+If it is not available, the main will remove it from it's cluster configuration `kvm-compose-config.json`.
-Additionally, the clients will also periodically make a request to the master to see if it is still available.
+Additionally, the clients will also periodically make a request to the main to see if it is still available.

 Developer Notes
 ---------------